Who’s Single’s Inferno Everone’s Song Ji-a and why does everyone like her?

 Everyone loves a good reality show.
 There’s nothing more enjoyable than watching (un)scripted drama, redemption arcs and people completing challenges of varying difficulty—no matter how questionable.
 Now, it can span from campy and artistic (AKA Drag Race, a cultural reset) to ridiculously questionable-but-exciting (erm, Keeping Up With the Kardashians).
-Yet, we somehow find ourselves coming back to these shows.
+Yet, we somehow find ourselves coming back to these shows (like Single’s Inferno).
 A guilty pleasure, if you will.

 However, after endings well-deserved and debates over who got less screen time, the indisputable fact would be the biggest breakout star out of the bunch is Song Ji-a.

 View this post on Instagram

 Song Ji-a is a Material Girl, the main character and the perfect balance between cute and sexy—her words, okay?
 She’s got an uncanny resemblance to BLACKPINK’s Jennie or IVE’s Jang Wonyoung.
 With her striking cat-like face, cute pout and designer items she lugs all over a deserted island, Song Ji-a managed to win many people over as Single’s Inferno aired.
 Her Instagram followers have ballooned to three million since the premiere of the show.
 In the first episode, Ji-a arrives on set in the first episode while her co-stars watch her in awe.
 Despite the overpouring attention from the male contestants, she openly and bluntly states that none of them fit her type.
 It’s this unapologetic and carefree personality that got a lot of people hooked.